atick-faisal/label-studio/docs/source/guide/storage.md

 After adding the storage, click **Sync** to collect tasks from the bucket, or make an API call to [sync import storage](https://api.labelstud.io/api-reference/api-reference/import-storage/s-3/sync).

-#### Create a target storage connection to S3 in the Label Studio UI
+#### Create a target storage connection to S3 in the Annotation Hub UI
-In the Label Studio UI, do the following to set up a target storage connection to save annotations in an S3 bucket with IAM role access set up:
+In the Annotation Hub UI, do the following to set up a target storage connection to save annotations in an S3 bucket with IAM role access set up:

-1. Open Label Studio in your web browser.
+1. Open Annotation Hub in your web browser.
 2. For a specific project, open **Settings > Cloud Storage**.
 3. Click **Add Target Storage**.
 4. In the dialog box that appears, select **Amazon S3 (IAM role access)** as the storage type.
-5. In the **Storage Title** field, type a name for the storage to appear in the Label Studio UI.
+5. In the **Storage Title** field, type a name for the storage to appear in the Annotation Hub UI.
 6. Specify the name of the S3 bucket, and if relevant, the bucket prefix to specify an internal folder or container.
 7. Adjust the remaining parameters:
     - In the **Region Name** field, specify the AWS region name.
 For example `us-east-1`.
     - In the **S3 Endpoint** field, specify an S3 endpoint if you want to override the URL created by S3 to access your bucket.
-    - In the **Role ARN** field, specify the Amazon Resource Name (ARN) of the IAM role that you created to grant access to Label Studio.
+    - In the **Role ARN** field, specify the Amazon Resource Name (ARN) of the IAM role that you created to grant access to Annotation Hub.
-    - In the **External ID** field, specify the external ID that identifies Label Studio to your AWS account.
+    - In the **External ID** field, specify the external ID that identifies Annotation Hub to your AWS account.
 You can find the external ID on your **Organization** page.
-    - (Optional) Enable **Can delete objects from storage** if you want to delete annotations stored in the S3 bucket when they are deleted in Label Studio.
+    - (Optional) Enable **Can delete objects from storage** if you want to delete annotations stored in the S3 bucket when they are deleted in Annotation Hub.
 The storage credentials associated with the bucket must include the ability to delete bucket objects.
-Leave disabled to not take any action on annotations if they are deleted in Label Studio.
+Leave disabled to not take any action on annotations if they are deleted in Annotation Hub.
 8. Click **Add Storage**.

 After adding the storage, click **Sync** to collect tasks from the bucket, or make an API call to [sync export storage](https://api.labelstud.io/api-reference/introduction/getting-started).

 </div>

-### Add storage with the Label Studio API
+### Add storage with the Annotation Hub API
-You can also create a storage connection using the Label Studio API.
+You can also create a storage connection using the Annotation Hub API.
 - See [Create new import storage](/api#operation/api_storages_s3_create) then [sync the import storage](/api#operation/api_storages_s3_sync_create).
 - See [Create export storage](/api#operation/api_storages_export_s3_create) and after annotating, [sync the export storage](/api#operation/api_storages_export_s3_sync_create).

 ### IP Filtering and VPN for Enhanced Security for S3 storage

-To maximize security and data isolation behind a VPC, restrict access to the Label Studio backend and internal network users by setting IP restrictions for storage, allowing only trusted networks to perform task synchronization and generate pre-signed URLs.
+To maximize security and data isolation behind a VPC, restrict access to the Annotation Hub backend and internal network users by setting IP restrictions for storage, allowing only trusted networks to perform task synchronization and generate pre-signed URLs.
 Additionally, establish a secure connection between storage and users' browsers by configuring a VPC private endpoint or limiting storage access to specific IPs or VPCs.

 Read more about [Source storage behind your VPC](security.html#Source-storage-behind-your-VPC).